Davidpedo123/Davidpedo123/README.md

 - 🏗️ `ProyectDjango`: A Django project, a web environment set up for easy implementation of Web Apps.
 In this, you'll find different Apps, one of them is a portfolio and an interactive world map.

-- 🌐 `Django-allauth`: A comprehensive Django authentication system and socialaccount.
+- 🌐 `Django-allauth`: This project is a Django authentication system with social account functionalities.
+It includes a Northwind-themed website with custom APIs to display detailed product information.

 - 📚 `ORM_DJANGO`: An ORM (Object Relational Mapping) with Django.